About

 Other current activities

 Jaakkola is also involved in activities focusing on the national minority language Finnish in Sweden and the related national minority culture(s) of Sweden-Finns.
-Currently, she is an elected member of the board of the Sweden-Finnish Delegation, the national umbrella organization for Sweden-Finnish organizations, and a member of the advisory board of the national language centre for Finnish at the Institute for Language and Folklore (Isof) established by the Swedish Government in 2021–2022.
+In 2023, she was elected to a member of the board of the Sweden-Finnish Delegation, the national umbrella organization for Sweden-Finnish organizations, in 2021 to a member of the advisory board of the national language centre for Finnish at the Institute for Language and Folklore (Isof) established by the Swedish Government, and in 2023 to the consultative group for grant applications of the national minorities at the Swedish Arts Council (Kulturrådet).
 Previously, she was the first vice-chair of the Swedish-Finnish Council of the City of Gothenburg, as well as the chair of its reference group Language and Education and the vice-chair of the reference group Culture.
-Since 2021, she is involved in the Erasmus+ project PEaCH (Preserving and Promoting Europe’s Cultural and Linguistic Heritage through Empowerment of Bilingual Children and Families) as a Swedish bilingual parent ambassador.
-She is also actively involved in producing local cultural events such as literary events and workshops related to the Finnish language and culture.
+Together with professor emerita Leena Huss she has launched a network (2022) and an association (2024) dedicated to research focusing on the national minority of Sweden-Finns and Finnish language in Sweden.
+In 2021–2023, she was involved in the Erasmus+ project PEaCH (Preserving and Promoting Europe’s Cultural and Linguistic Heritage through Empowerment of Bilingual Children and Families) as a Swedish bilingual parent ambassador, and since 2024 she is the research liaison partner of the continuation project Bilingual Family, an international non-profit organization registered in Scotland.
+She is also actively involved in producing local cultural events such as literary events and workshops related to the Finnish language and Sweden-Finnish culture around Sweden.